A soft-wooded shrub to 40 cm high, with cylindrical to angled stems, covered with brown bristles.

 Tetratheca – Ancient Greek – tetra meaning “four”, and theke meaning “sac or box”, relating to the condition of the stamens in the flowers which have four lobes or cells.

-ericifolia – From Latin meaning with leaves like species in the genus Erica (Heather or Heaths).
+ericifolia – From Latin meaning with leaves resembling species in the genus Erica (Heather or Heaths).

 This species is not considered to be at risk of extinction in the wild.